Accessibility conformance

 What we are working on

-While we've made significant progress by implementing key accessibility features, we recognize some areas still need improvement.
+While we've made significant progress by implementing key accessibility features, we recognize that some areas still need improvement.
 We are working to address the following areas:

 • Non-text content: